 (I) Data processors may register the Right to Hold, the Right to Use, and the Right to Operate over data collected and generated in their own production and operations, or in jointly participated production and operations, provided that the data was collected without violating laws, regulations, or contractual terms;

-(II) Where various subjects, based on civil contract, authorize others to collect data that they cause to be produced, and they have the right to obtain or to copy and transfer the relevant data, they may register the Right to Hold, the Right to Use, and the Right to Operate;
+(II) Where various subjects, based on civil contract, authorize others to collect data that they cause to be produced and have the right to obtain the relevant data, they may register the Right to Hold, the Right to Use, and the Right to Operate over the obtained data;

 (III) Natural persons may register the Right to Hold, the Right to Use, and the Right to Operate over data they lawfully collect, generate, or obtain;